-Anyways, a larger 4″ or 5″ exhaust system will still help reduce exhaust backpressure.
+Deleting the DPF filter is probably the best exhaust mod.
+But a larger 4″ or 5″ DPF-back exhaust system will still help reduce exhaust backpressure.
 Therefore, it will benefit the turbo and help reduce EGTs a bit more.
 The larger you go the more flow increase you will see and therefore the more benefit to power gains and EGTs.

 You have a few options with exhaust systems.
 First is sizing, 4″ or 5″ systems are the most popular.
 You can also choose to get an exhaust with a muffler or go full straight-pipe.
 Material wise you can get an aluminum exhaust or stainless steel.
 Pricing on exhausts range from $400-$1,000 depending on the materials you want and sizing.